shreyajain24032004/FACE_Detection/README.md

-# FACE_Detection
-Here’s a **short GitHub description** you can use:  > 🖥️ Face Detection using Python and OpenCV.
-Detect faces in images, videos, and real-time webcam streams with Haar Cascade classifiers.
-Do you want me to give **3-4 more short variations** so you can pick the best one?
+🎯 Face Detection using OpenCV
+A Python-based Face Detection project that uses OpenCV and Haar Cascade Classifiers to detect human faces in images, videos, or real-time webcam streams.

+🚀 Features
+Detect faces in images, videos, and live camera feeds

+Uses Haar Cascade and can be extended to use DNN models (Deep Neural Networks)

+Lightweight and fast for real-time applications

+Beginner-friendly code for learning OpenCV

+📦 Tech Stack
+📸 OpenCV

+💻 NumPy